OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-04.md

 ## 1 Kings 4:8

-These are their names:
-Ben-hur, in the hill country of Ephraim;
+Their names included: Ben-hur, in the hill country of Ephraim;

 ## 1 Kings 4:9